higherkindness/mu-scala/docs/src/main/docs/guides/custom-grpc-serialization.md

 ## Compression

 Mu supports compression of RPC requests and responses.
 We can enable this compression either on the server or the client side.

 Mu supports `Gzip` as the compression format.

+The server will automatically handle compressed requests from clients, decompressing them appropriately.

-For server side compression, set the compression type argument to `Gzip` in the `@service` annotation when defining the service.
+To make the server compress its responses, set the compression type argument to `Gzip` in the `@service` annotation when defining the service.

 For example: